-The Health and Safety at Work Act 2015 places a duty of care on a PCBU (person conducting a business or undertaking) to provide a
+The Health and Safety at Work Act 2015 places a duty of care on a PCBU (person conducting a business or undertaking) to provide a safe workplace.

 The Act specifically states that the term “hazard” includes a situation where a person’s behaviour may be a source of harm, such as situations resulting from drugs or alcohol.

 A person under the influence of unlawful drugs or alcohol at work may be a hazard in the context of the Health and Safety at Work Act 2015 and accordingly a drug/alcohol testing policy may be an appropriate hazard-management step.
 The standard that controls the procedures for specimen collection and the detection and quantity of drugs of abuse in urine is the AS/NZS 4308:2008.
 For more information about how TriEx Wellbeing can help you with your drug and alcohol policy, please download our flyer here.

 - Reasonable cause testing